Ixalotriton parvus: Biology

 The dwarf false brook salamander has been little studied but the female is believed to lay several eggs in a concealed site at the beginning of the dry season.
 She then guards the eggs until they hatch into juvenile salamanders at the start of the rainy season, bypassing the aqueous larval stage.

 Status

-The dwarf false brook salamander is considered "Critically Endangered" in the IUCN Red List of Threatened Species.
+The dwarf false brook salamander is listed as critically endangered on the IUCN Red List of Threatened Species.
 This is because its range is only about 10 km2 and the forest where it lives is being disturbed by logging.
 It was last surveyed in 2007 and on that occasion, a single specimen was found.